wolframkriesing/wolfram.kriesing.de/content/tech.md

 > In software development, we can distinguish at least three different types of models: domain analysis,
 > system design, and implementation models.

-> There is no fail-safe technique to decide whether some tangible or intangible concept is of a value or
-> object type.
-In other words, there is no right or wrong wether the thing you build is a value object or a business object.

 > While no hard rules exist, and every decision must be done pragmatically, our experience shows that
 > value types are better reserved for lightweight abstractions